MQTT

 Note:

 Many brokers require a unique client ID for every connected client.
-It is recommended that you not reuse the same client ID specified in other feeds or applications.
+It is recommended that you not reuse the same client ID specified in other feeds or apps.

-If a client ID is not specified, the running feed will use the item ID as the client ID.
+If no client ID is specified, the running feed will use the item ID as the client ID.

 String